Lab Animal Equipment

 Discussion and Summary

-The sugar water preference experiment can evaluate whether the depression model animals have the core symptom of human depression – anhedonia, and has a high degree of credibility.
+The sucrose water preference experiment can evaluate whether the depression model animals have the core symptom of human depression – anhedonia, and has a high degree of credibility.
 The method of using the sugar water preference experiment to evaluate depressive behavior is summarized as follows:

 1. Accurately obtain the amount of water you drink